Acacia inamabilis: Taxonomy

-A. inamabilis is closely related to Acacia concolorans, but is sometimes mistaken for Acacia calcarata.
+A. inamabilis is related to A. concolorans, and is sometimes mistaken for A. calcarata.

-Distribution
+Distribution and habitat

-It has a scattered distribution in the Goldfields-Esperance region of Western Australia from around Mount Malcolm in the Fraser Range in the east past Norseman in the west and to the south around Peak Charles National Park.
-It is often found around granite boulders and outcrops and salt lakes growing in sandy and loamy soils usually as a part of open Eucalyptus woodland or mallee communities.
+This species of wattle has a scattered distribution between Mount Malcolm in the Fraser Range, Norseman and near Peak Charles National Park in the Coolgardie and Mallee bioregions of inland Western Australia.
+It grows near granite outcrops and salt lakes, in sandy and loamy soils in woodland or mallee communities.